 - 7.2.1 Remove the handle/lever retaining nut or screw, handle/lever and locking tab. - 7.2.2 Examine the disc spring washers and check the outer edges are touching and concentric.
-If all appears to be OK, continue to 7.2.4. - 7.2.3 Remove stem nut, replace disc spring washers (if necessary) and ensure that the outside edges are touching concentrically.
-Replace the stem nut. - 7.2.4 Tighten the stem nut until the required torque is achieved (see table 2) or until the disc springs are flattened and then back off by the minimum amount required until the lock pad can be located onto the stem nut. - 7.2.5 Replace the handle/lever and handle/lever nut or screw. - 7.2.6 If stem leakage still occurs the valve will require refurbishment, full instructions are listed in section 8.
+If all appears to be OK, continue to 7.2.4. - 7.2.3 Remove the stem nut, recenter the disc spring washers while ensuring the outside edges are touching concentrically.
+Replace the stem nut. - 7.2.4 Tighten the stem nut until the required torque is achieved (see table 2) or until the disc springs are flattened and then further tighten by the minimum amount required until the lock pad can be located onto the stem nut. - 7.2.5 Replace the handle/lever and handle/lever nut or screw. - 7.2.6 If stem leakage still occurs the valve will require refurbishment, full instructions are listed in section 8.